Tips For Managing Sleep Problems (Insomnia)

 - These medications should not be taken for more than 2-4 weeks

-- Don't take these medications with other sedating agents or alcohol.
+- You shouldn't take these medications with other things that can make you tired or alcohol.

 - Prescription medications that are commonly used include